ashkanvg/cuJSON/readme.md

 ## Reproduce the Results of Paper
 We provided produced results and figures (all of the results that this script can reproduce) at the end of this section.
 Here, we provided all results of all figures by direct compile and run our code based on the Prerequisites:
-1. Figure 7/8:   Parsing Time of Standard JSON
+1. Figure 8/9:            Parsing Time of Standard JSON
-2. Figure 9/10:  Parsing Time of JSON Lines
+2. Figure 10:             Parsing Time of JSON Lines
-3. Figure 11:    Output Memory Consumption
+3. Figure 11:             Peak GPU Memory Footprint
-4. Figure 12:    Query Costs
+4. Figure 12/ Table 9:    Time Breakdown of cuJSON
-5. Figure 13/14: Costs of Five Stages
+5. Figure 13:             Multi-Streaming Benefits
+6. Figure 14:             Space Cost of Parsing Output
-6. Figure 15:    Multi-Streaming Benefits
+7. Figure 15:             Average Querying Cost
-7. Figure 16/17: Scalability
+8. Figure 16:             Scalability

-### Quick Start [1, 3, and 5] - Standard JSON (One Large JSON Record)
+### [1, 4, and 6] - Standard JSON (One Large JSON Record)
 The cuJSON library is easily consumable.
 1. clone the repo in your directory.
 2. follow the following command to compile your code: